Researcher Identifies Five Major Retirement Risks

 Will Baby Boomers Bankrupt Social Security?

 The baby boomer generation, a significant demographic that emerged during the 1960s and 1970s, was born between 1946 and 1964.
 This expansive group started turning 62 in 2008.
 As we look ahead to 2031, the youngest boomers will have surpassed the full retirement age for Social Security, set at 67 for those born in 1960 or later.
-This milestone will coincide with a population of 75 million individuals aged 65 and above—almost double that of 39 million seniors in 2008.
+This milestone will coincide with a population of 75 million individuals aged 65 and above—almost double the 39 million seniors in 2008.
 (4)

 Social Security Funds